How to Prevent Soil Compaction on Your Plot

 – the deterioration of concrete or steel embedded in concrete due to the aggressiveness of the environment;

-– design and execution errors due to an under-evaluation of the efforts or to not taking into account the soil study: this case is encountered especially in the case of deep foundations.
+Design and execution errors due to an under-evaluation of the efforts or not considering the soil study: this case is encountered, especially in deep foundations.
+Therefore, finding the right design is essential, and for your information, this is where the professionals at Unique Custom Homes can help you out.